The short version

 External claims about other tools are point-in-time (June 2026).
 Last Light's own specifics are drawn from the spec and the project repository.

-Pricing, model menus, and benchmark scores change frequently — verify against each vendor's own pages before relying on a specific figure.
+Pricing, model menus, and benchmark scores change frequently, so verify against each vendor's own pages before relying on a specific figure.